SoftwareQuTech/SimulaQron/docs/GettingStarted.rst

 in a terminal at the root of the repository.
 This command will clear any .pyc files in this directory, check that the needed python packages are installed (and if not install these using pip) and run the automated tests.
 By default a shorter version of the tests are run.
 If you wish to run the full tests type :code:`make full_tests`.
 Not however that the full tests can take quite some time since they perform quantum tomography to tests operations on the qubits.
 By default the *stabilizer* engine will be used.

+.. note:: During the tests you might see quite some error messages.
+This is to be expected since some tests test that errors are handled correctly when something goes wrong.
+If the tests pass it will say OK in the end.

 ..
 If you wish to run the tests with the *qutip* backend instead, type :code:`make tests_qutip` or :code:`make full_tests_qutip`.
 If you want to run all tests with all three backends, type :code:`make full_tests_allBackends`.
 Note that running the full tests with all backends takes a lot of time.

 ..
 If :code:`make` does not work for you, you can also run the test by typing :code:`sh tests/runTests.sh --quick` (not including tomography tests) or :code:`sh tests/runTests.sh --full` (full tests).